 Smith's Lawn is home to our elegant Clubhouse, featuring a restaurant and bar for members and guests, managed by Mosimann's, offering an unrivalled view over the Club's Queen's Ground.
 There are nine further grounds at this location.
 Further into Windsor Great Park, at Flemish Farm, Guards Polo Club has developed two additional polo grounds, incorporating a spectacular backdrop of Windsor Castle, and manages 120 stables and an all-weather exercise track at this same location.

 The Club's season starts in April and finishes in mid September, hosting more than 500 matches each year.
-Our premier tournaments include the Cartier Queen's Cup (high-goal), Out-Sourcing Inc. Royal Windsor Cup (medium-goal), Hildon Archie David (low-goal) and the Indian Empire Shield (high-goal).
-Other key competitions include the Duke of Wellington Trophy, Ladies' Charity Polo Tournament and the Duke of Cornwall Trophy.
+Our premier tournaments include the Cartier Queen's Cup (high-goal), Out-Sourcing Inc. Royal Windsor Cup (medium-goal), Hildon Archie David (low-goal), the Cle de Peu Beauté Guards Ladies' Charity Polo Tournament (high-goal) and the Indian Empire Shield (high-goal).
+Other key competitions include the La Martina Varsity Day, the Duke of Cornwall Trophy and the Duke of Wellington Trophy.

 The Club has been in the forefront of supporting polo for the young.
 Throughout the season we host representative matches and tournaments for the Pony Club, and for Schools, Universities and young players from the Armed Forces.
 This includes the annual La Martina Varsity Day, featuring the best players from Oxford and Cambridge.
 We also host the oldest continually played polo trophy in the world, the Inter Regimental final, featuring the very best military teams.